FAQ

 Copied

-The importer of record who is filing the entry with US Customs is the importer you should list on your NOPIC.
+The Importer of Record who is filing the entry with US Customs is the importer/recipient you should list on your NOPIC Request Form.

 Copied